DataIntellectTech/TorQ/docs/dataaccess.md

 |hdb|quote|time|sym|sym||defaultrollover|defaultpartitionrange|

 The API allows for the user to define either a blank or all proctype to define the tables in both the RDB and HDB.
-The following table is identitcal to the above
+The following table is identical to the above

  |proctype   |tablename  |primarytimecolumn     |attributecolumn       |instrumentcolumn|timezone|getrollover     |getpartitionrange   |